Aniket7079/Jira-with-Python/README.md

 # Jira-with-Python
-Task :- AI in Helthcare
+Task :- AI in Education
 Please explain in only 10 line exactly.